david-sauvage/effective-java-summary/README.md

 }
 ```

-__Item 19 : Create of inheritance or forbid it__
+__Item 19 : Create classes for inheritance or forbid it__

 First of all, you need to document all the uses of overridable methods.
-Remember that you'll have to stick to what you documented for
+Remember that you'll have to stick to what you documented.
 The best way to test the design of your class is to try to write subclasses.
-Never call overridable method in your constructor.
+Never call overridable methods in your constructor.

-If a class is not designed and documented for inheritance it should be me made forbidden to inherit her either by making it final or making its constructors private (or package private) and use static factories.
+If a class is not designed and documented for inheritance it should be me made forbidden to inherit her, either by making it final, or making its constructors private (or package private) and use static factories.

 __Item 20 : Interfaces are better than abstract classes__